Phoenix, Arizona DUI Attorney

 The Arizona legislature created a felony DUI charge, the Aggravated DUI, to punish:

-DUI Attorney Mark DuBiel supported the creation of the Phoenix Veteran's Court and talks about a client he represented in Veteran's Court.
+Arizona DUI Lawyer Mark DuBiel supported the creation of the Phoenix Veteran's Court and talks about a client he represented in Veteran's Court.

-Phoenix TV CBS 5 reports on the problems at the Scottsdale Crime Lab case that DUI Attorney Mark DuBiel uncovered and took to the Arizona Supreme Court.
+Phoenix TV CBS 5 reports on the problems at the Scottsdale Crime Lab case that Arizona DUI Lawyer Mark DuBiel uncovered and took to the Arizona Supreme Court.

-If you have been arrested for a DUI there are several things you should do as soon as possible after being released.
+If you have been arrested for a DUI there are several things that will happen after you're arrested and released.

 After the Arrest